Antipodes on Earth: List of countries by number of antipodal countries

 Countries matching up with just one other country are Morocco, Spain, Chad, Libya, Cameroon (with the Cook Islands of New Zealand); Egypt, Eritrea, Ethiopia (with French Polynesia); Senegal (Vanuatu); the UAE (Pitcairn); Ghana, Ivory Coast (Tuvalu); Burkina Faso (Rotuma in Fiji); Guinea (Solomon Islands); India (Easter Island); Laos, Cambodia, Vietnam, and Thailand (all with Peru); Singapore (Ecuador); Brunei, Palau, Micronesia (all with Brazil); Venezuela and Suriname (Indonesia).

-Of these, the larger countries which are entirely antipodal to land are the Philippines, Malaysia, Taiwan, Fiji, Vanuatu, Brunei, and Samoa.
-Chile was as well prior to its expansion into the Atacama with the War of the Pacific.
+The only countries which are entirely antipodal to land are Brunei, Fiji, Malaysia, the Philippines, Samoa, Taiwan, and Vanuatu.
+Chile was as well prior to its expansion into the Atacama Desert with the War of the Pacific.